-- 1. In the REC mode, press [▼] ( 🗑 🕻 ) once. - 2.
-Use [◀] and [▶] to select the flash setting you want and then press [SET]. - You can select the flash mode by pressing [▼] ( m 4 ) in either of the following cases. - When "Flash" is not shown on the control panel (page 32)
+- 1. In the REC mode, press [▼] (🗑 1⁄4) once. - Use [◄] and [▶] to select the flash setting you want and then press [SET]. - You can select the flash mode by pressing [▼] (∮∮∮ 1⁄4) in either of the following cases. - When "Flash" is not shown on the control panel (page 32) - After [A] (DISP) is pressed to clear the information from the monitor screen (page 149)

-Flash fires automatically in accordance with exp (amount of light and brightness) conditions.
+A Auto Flash Flash fires automatically in accordance with exposure (amount of light and brightness) conditions.
 Flash Off Flash does not fire.
-5 Flash On Flash always fires.
+Flash On Flash always fires.
 This setting can be used to brighten a subject that normally comes out dark due to daylight or backlight (daylight synchro flash).
 Soft Flash Soft flash always fires, regardless of exposure conditions Red Eye Reduction Flash fires automatically.
 This type of flash can be used to reduce the chance of redness in the subject's eyes.